JoshOrndorff/recipes/src/intro/motivation.md

 Before anything else, I'd recommend starting with the [Substrate Collectables tutorial](https://github.com/shawntabrizi/substrate-collectables-workshop); it'll help you hit the ground running with an interactive sample project.

 To learn more about how to build novel blockchains with Substrate, check out the [utxo-workshop](https://github.com/nczhu/utxo-workshop).
-Preparing for the [Sub0 workshop](https://youtu.be/Q3hjtHaB3rA?t=7) taught me a lot of useful coding patterns in the context of Substrate (which are included in the advanced section e.g. [Incentive Design](../advanced/incentive.md), [Scheduling Collateralization](../advanced/lock.md), [Transaction Ordering](../advanced/ordering.md), and [Robust Conditional Paths](../advanced/conditionals.md)).

 If interested in token-based mechanisms, look no further than the [Substrate TCR](https://github.com/parity-samples/substrate-tcr).
 The [full tutorial](https://docs.substrate.dev/docs/building-a-token-curated-registry-dappchain-using-substrate) will teach you Substrate best practices.